afrith/blog/_posts/2019-08-12-a-gallery-of-recent-maps.md

 image: images/mesozone-density-change-1996-2016-thumb.png
 ---

-This map presents a selection of maps I have produced in the last few weeks.
+This post presents a selection of maps I have produced in the last few weeks.
 If you follow me [on Twitter](https://twitter.com/adrianfrith/) or [on Reddit](https://www.reddit.com/user/ctnguy/posts/) you will have seen most of these already.
 All the images below are clickable thumbnails which link to a full-size version.

 ## Electrification